 - On the student tab, go to Student Records

 - Next, click on View Student Information

 - Here you will see your General Student Record

 - You will find the name of your advisor listed as “Primary Advisor”

-If you still have trouble finding out who your advisor is, you can contact the First-Year Success Center.
+If you still have trouble finding out who your advisor is, you can contact the Center for Student Success.

 How do I contact my advisor?

 How should I prepare for my advising meeting?